radiantearth/stac-spec/extensions/eo/README.md

 ## Extensions

 The [extensions page](../README.md) gives an overview about related extensions.
+Of particular relevance to EO data:

+* the [Instrument Extension Specification](../instrument/README.md) is required when using the EO extension, which contains fields about the sensor and platform used to collect the data.
+* the [Sat Extension Specification](../sat/README.md) to describe SAR data collected from a satellite.